L00ka5z78/myAppBE/README.md

 and watching some videos how it is made.
 So final result is ok, but it was a real challege for me.

 The other thing is, that Im learning hard Typescript, and there is a typescript version on branch newDevelop.
-It has one bug which need to be fixed, and I hope I will do it soon.
+Right now (20.03.23) it has one bug which need to be fixed, and I hope I will do it soon.
 Check it out: https://github.com/L00ka5z78/myAppBE/tree/newDevelop

 ### To run this app you should clone frontend repository: